 Post-Harvest Loss: Jerrycan bean storage

 SAWBO RAPID is funded through a grant from Feed the Future, the U.S. Government’s global hunger and food security initiative.
-This blog article was made possible through support provided by the U.S. Agency for International Development under the terms of agreement no. 7200AA20LA00002.
-The opinions expressed herein are those of the author and do not necessarily reflect the views of the U.S. Agency for International development or the U.S. government.
+This blog article was made possible through support provided by the U.S. Agency for International Development under the terms of the agreement no. 7200AA20LA00002.
+The opinions expressed herein are those of the author and do not necessarily reflect the views of the U.S. Agency for International Development or the U.S. government.